eliezerchavez/agr-infra-azure/README.md

 ## Contributing

-Contributions to improve the repository are welcome.
-Please follow these steps:
+We welcome contributions!
+To submit improvements or fixes:

-1. Fork the repository and create a new branch for your changes.
+1. **Fork** the repository and **create a feature branch**.
-2. Make your changes and test them thoroughly.
+2. Implement your changes and perform thorough **local testing**.
-3. Submit a pull request with a detailed description of your changes.
+3. Submit a clearly described **pull request (PR)**.

-Ensure that your contributions adhere to the organization's coding standards and best practices.
+Please follow Azure's best practices and repository standards outlined below.

 ### Accepted Conventions